 General.
-The State has covenanted for the benefit of the Holders of the Bonds in a Continuing Disclosure Agreement dated November 15, 2011, which is being supplemented and amended to make it applicable to the Bonds (as so supplemented and amended, the "Disclosure Agreement") to (a) provide notices of the occurrence of certain enumerated events; and (b) provide certain financial information and operating data relating to the State not later than the first day of the eleventh calendar month immediately following the end of the State's fiscal year (the "Annual Report").
+The State has covenanted for the benefit of the Holders of the Bonds in a Continuing Disclosure Agreement dated November 15, 2011, which is being supplemented and amended to make it applicable to the 2014 Bonds (as so supplemented and amended, the "Disclosure Agreement") to (a) provide notices of the occurrence of certain enumerated events; and (b) provide certain financial information and operating data relating to the State not later than the first day of the eleventh calendar month immediately following the end of the State's fiscal year (the "Annual Report").
 The Annual Report and the notices of significant events, both summarized below, will be filed by the State with the Electronic Municipal Market Access System ("EMMA") maintained by the Municipal Securities Rulemaking Board.
 The specific nature of the information to be contained in the Annual Report or the notices of significant events is summarized below.
 These covenants have been made in order to assist the Underwriters in complying with S.E.C.
 Rule 15c2-12, as amended (the "Rule").

 Annual Reports.
-The State's Annual Report filed with EMMA shall contain or incorporate by reference the information with respect to the relevant fiscal year as set forth in Exhibit "A" to the Continuing Disclosure Agreement and in the Supplement to the Continuing Disclosure Agreement, both of which are attached hereto as Appendix C.
+The State's Annual Report filed with EMMA shall contain or incorporate by reference the information with respect to the relevant fiscal year as set forth in Exhibit "A" to the Continuing Disclosure Agreement attached hereto as Appendix C.